base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 ### Create Two Smart Accounts

-Now, we are going to create two `SimpleAccounts` for this demonstration.
-Collectively, these two accounts will help us test the security policies we set at both the global level and the per-account user operation level.
+Now, you are going to create two `SimpleAccounts` for this demonstration.
+Collectively, these two accounts will help us test the security policies you set at both the global level and the per-account user operation level.

-To do so, we'll first need two private keys that will be used to create the Smart Accounts using Foundry.
+To do so, you'll first need two private keys that will be used to create the Smart Accounts using Foundry.
 Open a terminal and run the following command **twice**:

 ```bash
 cast wallet new